Hashir-Jamil/LongBox/README.md

 ### Prerequisites

-- The project is built on Java 19
+- The project is built on Java 19.
-- The project uses Gradle (Kotlin) as the build system
+- The project uses Gradle (Kotlin) as the build system.
 - The project used [PostgreSQL](https://www.postgresql.org/) as the database.

 ### Installing